viral-sangani/Peer-to-Peer-Donation-dApp/README.md

 [Metamask](https://metamask.io/) is required to use this website.

-Once you hace Metamask, connect to [Matic Mumbai TestNet](https://docs.matic.network/docs/develop/metamask/testnet/) to use the Decentragram.
+Once you have Metamask, connect to [Matic Mumbai TestNet](https://docs.matic.network/docs/develop/metamask/testnet/) to use the Decentragram.